2025

 Services

-• 12 nights' accommodation incl. breakfast in selected bed & breakfast establishments and hotels of national 3* / 4* level
+• 12 nights with breakfast, selected bed&breakfasts and hotels at national 3* / 4* level

 • Luggage transport from hotel to hotel to Perth, max.
 1 piece of luggage per person